Customer Profiles, Personas and Buyer’s Journeys: What to Know and How to Build Them

 Customer Profiles, Personas and Buyer’s Journeys: What to Know and How to Build Them Featured Image

 You’ve decided to include content marketing and search engine optimization (SEO) as part of your overall marketing strategy.
 You write blogs.
-You release e-books and whitepapers.
+You release ebooks and whitepapers.
 You’ve spent a fortune on video production.

 The Importance of Knowing Your Audience